-This page provides details about what French looks like at Crayke Primary.
-It includes our Intent Statement, our coverage and progression document and our “jigsaw” explaining how teaching and learning in French links to our four core values of Friendship, Forgiveness, Respect and Determination.
+This page provides details about what MFL looks like at Crayke Primary.
+It includes our Intent Statement, our coverage and progression document and our “jigsaw” explaining how teaching and learning in MFL links to our four core values of Friendship, Forgiveness, Respect and Determination.

 Ensuring access to a rich, broad and balanced curriculum, based upon and framed by our school values of Respect, Determination, Friendship and Forgiveness, is at the heart of Crayke’s provision…

-Being a Crayke French speaker means that pupils learn:
+Being a Crayke linguist means that pupils learn: